 Here’s a bit of a thought experiment.
 I threw the “toy” incident out there, but do you remember the first time you were called “selfish”?
 If you can, get in touch with that sting.
 Was it anger and shame that you couldn’t have what you wanted?
 Or was it closer to shame that you wanted it in the first place?

 This can be extended past “things” to taking up people’s time with your stories.
 Some kids want to be the center of attention.
 The problem is the hurt that occurs when you’re the first born and everything you do is met with applause and excitement—until another baby is born.
 Suddenly, you feel you’re not as important to everyone else.
 People come to visit your little brother or sister and don’t spend all of the time with you.
-I know someone who went to visit her new nephew, but when she arrived her 2-year-old niece pulled her into her room and slammed the door.
-Savvy kid!

 This idea that selfish is a good thing does not only apply to first borns.
 Most of us go through a phase where everything we do stops being celebrated—and that’s healthy.
 We all know people who can’t function without ongoing adulation, who take up all the space all the time.